Advanced hearing loss treatment

 Types of treatments for hearing loss

-After your hearing care professional understands your hearing needs and has conducted a hearing evaluation, your treatment options will be discussed.
+After a hearing care professional understands your hearing needs and has conducted a hearing evaluation, your treatment options will be discussed.
 The most common treatment options are:

 • Hearing aids